-- (a) What is the maximum number of loads and stores possible in one clock cycle? - (b) In an 8-processor configuration, with the maximum possible numbers of loads and stores, how many banks of 15ns RAM are required to keep up with demand?
-Assume each load or store can be divided into as many banks as are needed. - (c) The top model of this range, the T932, had up to 32 processors and a slightly faster clock speed than that in the above reference (2.167ns).
+- (c) The top model of this range, the T932, had up to 32 processors and a slightly faster clock speed than that in the above reference (2.167ns).
 It had 1024 banks of RAM, and the RAM was upgraded from a 15ns cycle time to twice as fast.
 Was this upgrade necessary? - 2.
 Look up details of the AltiVec instruction set.
 How does it compare with the other architecture styles we've examined?
 Is it a reasonable fit to the RISC philosophy? - 3.
 Find a detailed example of NVIDIA PTX code.
 Explain how parallelism is achieved in the example. - 4.
 If you were designing the Intel AVX instructions from scratch, rather than as an extension of previous designs, how different would your approach be?

-6 Warehouse-Scale Computing
+7 Warehouse-Scale Computing